“Lovers of unconscious humour

 [Rudolf Steiner, ART (Rudolf Steiner Press, 2003), p.
 159. R. R. copy, 2010.]

 Might such drawings actually reflect a touch of self-deprecation on Steiner's part?
 Was he, in whole or in part, the genius, the philosopher, the master, and/or the greater philosopher whom he had in mind?
 Possibly.
 But probably not.
-Steiner had very low tolerance for any challenge to his own doctrines or his own preeminence.
+Steiner was touchy and proud.
+He had very low tolerance for any challenge to his own doctrines or his own preeminence.
 Tellingly, the Anthroposophical authors of ART find great spiritual wisdom in these and similar scribbles (Steiner also caricatured the student, the statesman, the businessman, the lady of fashion, and so on):

 "[T]hese witty grotesqueries confirm both the power of observation and intuitive understanding of inner values, even when distorted.
 What the soul comprehends, becomes a definite instinct in the fingers and easily passes over into form."
 [Ibid., pp. 157-158.]